-Just how do you and your family really squeeze under the skin of a city you’re visiting?
+Just how do you and your family authentically squeeze under the skin of a city when time is limited?

-The itinerary was expansive and varied, but it didn’t mean it was clad in concrete.
+The itinerary was expansive and varied, but far from clad in concrete.
 We were able to swap one of the stop-offs for a toasty hot chocolate instead.
 The ability to customise your tour like this is a big plus.
 Parents know how picky and capricious kids can be, so the flexibility offered allows for any sudden changes.

 Rüya also made sure that our daughter didn’t feel she was just being dragged hither and thither by grown-ups.
 A treasure hunt was devised especially for her where she had to spot certain objects along the journey.
 Giddy “Found it!” yelps only raised the day’s adventure.